Boris J is not our Prime Minister

 Belgian army in Whitehall as wreaths are laid

-though I seldom bother with military celebrations I did stop and
+and though I seldom bother with military celebrations I did stop and

 take a few pictures.
 We do have quite a few parades at the Cenotaph,

-but most of those taking part wore some decidedly foreign-looking uniforms, some of
+but most of those taking part wore some decidedly foreign-looking

-troops in uniform along Whitehall, and every year close to Belgian National
+armed troops in uniform along Whitehall, and every year close to

-a Belgian mountain in February 1934.
+down a Belgian mountain in February 1934.
 He was climbing solo and the

 reason for his fall was never established, though conspiracy theorists

 had a field day.
-King George V, his uncle, decided in his honour and as a recognition
+King George V, his uncle, decided in his honour and

 IWGB welcome new Vice Chancellor